Not So Bad for You Christmas Cookies

 - Melt chocolate and drizzle or pipe onto each cooled cookie, if desired.
 Let stand until the chocolate sets.

 Yields 15 cookies.
 Each cookie contains: 110 calories, 4 g fat, 0 mg cholesterol, 15 g carbohydrate, 2 g protein, 1 g fiber, 4 mg sodium.

 Yummy Nutty Holiday Logs

-To prepare logs: Combine nuts, 1/3 cup sugar, orange zest, cinnamon and cloves in a small bowl.
+- Combine nuts, ⅓ cup sugar, orange zest, cinnamon and cloves in a small bowl.

 - Place one sheet of phyllo dough on a clean, dry surface.
 Coat thoroughly with cooking spray.
 Top with another sheet of phyllo and coat with cooking spray.
 Sprinkle one-quarter of the walnut mixture (about ⅓ cup) evenly over the phyllo.